ikjordan/picozx81/README.md

 ### Possible Future Developments

 + Support for USB gamepads as well as joysticks
-+ Support loading from cassette on the Olimex RP2350PC using the LineIn connector
++ Support loading from a cassette player on the Olimex RP2350PC using the LineIn connector
 + Move to a Pi Zero to greatly increase processing power and use [circle](https://github.com/rsta2/circle) for fast boot times

 ### Comparison to MCUME